Travel Scotland On A Budget: 19 Money Saving tips

 14. Use Student And Family Discounts

 If you have students in the family, take advantage of student discounts at any paid-for museums, attractions, and transportation.
-Remember to carry identification to prove student status.
-Many attractions also offer a family discount.

 15. Pre-Book Activities

-Consider booking attraction tickets online in advance.
 Aside from helping you to plan your days, this often saves you money compared to buying tickets at the door and can help you beat the queues.

-16. Travel Light To Scotland
+16. Pack Light When Travelling To Scotland

-We travel using only carry-on baggage when flying, avoiding additional baggage fees charged by most airlines and helping ensure a quick exit from the airport on arrival.
+Travel using only carry-on baggage when flying, avoiding additional baggage fees charged by most airlines and helping ensure a quick exit from the airport on arrival.

 17. Get The Best Currency Exchange

-Be mindful of currency exchange rates and fees.
-Compare rates at banks and exchange offices for the best deal.
-Ideally, set yourself up with a no-fee travel card before travelling to avoid paying overseas charges; these often come with a ‘perfect exchange rate’, beating high street or airport rates hands down.
+Ideally, set yourself up with a no-fee travel card like Stirling, before travelling to avoid paying overseas charges.
+These often come with a ‘perfect exchange rate’, beating high street or airport rates hands down.

 18. Drink Scottish Tap Water

-Tap water is safe to drink in Scotland, with ‘Top-Up Taps’ available for free in many towns and cities.
-Bring a refillable bottle each to save on purchasing drinks to quench your thirst.
-Always ask for free tap water if you eat in a restaurant or cafĂ©.
+With ‘Top-Up Taps’ available for free in many towns and cities, bring a refillable bottle to save on purchasing drinks.
+Always ask for free tap water if you eat in a restaurant or café.

 19. Don’t Feel You Have To Tip

-Tipping is not a cultural expectation in Scotland, so refraining from tipping can be a money-saving strategy for budget travellers.
-Also, prices displayed in Scotland include service charges and taxes so that you can enjoy your meals and experiences without the added expense of substantial tips.
+Prices displayed in Scotland include service charges and taxes so you can enjoy your meals and experiences without the added expense of substantial tips.

 Best Time To Visit Scotland On A Budget

 Visiting outside peak season allows families to explore Scotland’s landscapes and attractions without straining their wallets.
+However, winter has reduced daylight and colder temperatures, making outdoor exploring less pleasant unless you are after snow or to celebrate Hogmanay.

 Cheapest Scottish Cities To Visit – On A Family Budget